kourbou/how-to-hyperv-arch/README.md

 <img src="images/network-adapters-sharing.png" alt="Network Adapters Sharing" width="300" />

-## 2. Creating the Virtual Machine in Hyper-V Manager
+## 2. Creating the virtual vachine in Hyper-V Manager

 Open the Hyper-V Manager (`virtmgmt.msc`), and select New > Virtual Machine... to open the New Virtual Machine Wizard.
 Go through the wizard as you normally would but take note of the following settings: